Ravenfall

 The Pillars

 At the southernmost point of Crudilex lies one of its most mysterious and ancient landmarks: The Pillars.
-These colossal structures, made of sandstone blocks so massive that many believe they were built by beings from the Elseworlds beyond Crudilex, in a time long past.
+These colossal structures are made of sandstone blocks so massive that many believe they were built by beings from the Elseworlds beyond Crudilex in a time long past.
 Before the oceans drained on the Day of Dawn, nearly all of The Pillars were submerged beneath the waters, leaving only their towering tops visible above the waves.

 Sanroko Alpine Tunnel

-Carved directly through the mountains of southern Ravenfall, the Sanroko Alpine Tunnel is a structural anomaly, a strange phenomenon.
-Passengers aboard the train that travels through this tunnel often report that, when looking out the window, the time within the tunnel feels like a blur—one moment, they are entering, and the next, they are emerging from the other side, hours having passed without notice.
+Carved directly through the mountains of southern Ravenfall, the Sanroko Alpine Tunnel is a strange structural anomaly.
+Passengers aboard the train that travels through this tunnel often report that, when looking out the window, the time within the tunnel feels like a blur.
+One moment, they are entering, and the next, they are emerging from the other side, hours having passed without notice.